Mental Health Disorders We Treat:

 Obsessive-Compulsive Disorder (OCD)

 The disorder is where people have recurring, unwanted thoughts, ideas, or sensations that make them feel driven to do something repetitively.
-For the person with OCD, not performing the repetitive behavior causes distress, resulting in disruptions to their daily life.
-Even though they know their obsessions are not realistic, they have difficulty stopping both the thoughts and the compulsive actions.
+Even though they know their obsessions are unrealistic, they have difficulty stopping thoughts and compulsive actions.
+For the person with OCD, not performing the repetitive behavior causes distress, disrupting their daily life.

 Oppositional Defiant Disorder (ODD)